How it works

 Nucleate

-At its core, Nucleate transcribes audio files and automatically crystallizes the transcripts into useful project notes.
-It supports multiple layers of summarization—daily notes for short-term recall, and weekly or monthly rollups for longer-term tracking.
+At its core, Nucleate automatically transcribes audio files and distills the transcripts into useful project notes.
+It supports multiple layers of summarization—daily notes, and weekly or monthly rollups for longer-term tracking.
 By default, Nucleate handles tagging, organization, and synchronization, with optional integration into tools like Notion and Obsidian.

-User customization is a core focus.
-Out of the box, you can choose from 20+ user modes tailored to different workflows, such as Developer, Small Business, or Personal Journaling.
-If none of those fit, you can create your own using the in-app Mode Builder.
-Customization extends beyond modes too—define your own tags, structure, and summary preferences, and choose which transcription or summarization models to use.
-Everything can run fully local, or optionally with OpenAI API support.
+User customization is a core focus of Nucleate.
+Out-of-the-box, you can choose from 20+ user modes tailored to different workflows, such as Developer, Small Business, or Personal Journaling.
+If none of those fit, you can build your own!
+There are in-app functions that allow you to design your own user modes, set your own tags, and customize summary preferences/content.
+You can also set preferred transcription and summarization models, keeping everything private and local to your machine or by making use of OpenAI API support.

 Insights

 Rather than forcing a one-size-fits-all output, Nucleate lets you decide how much structure you want.
-You can explicitly select which Insights appear in your daily, weekly, or monthly notes, or enable Smart Insights, which automatically chooses relevant analyses based on the content itself.
+You can explicitly select which Insights appear in your daily, weekly, or monthly notes, or enable Smart Insights, which automatically chooses relevant topics based on the content itself.
+I exclusively use Smart Insights to allow for automatic content analysis.

 The Lab

 The Lab is Nucleate’s sandbox.
-It supports manual transcription, one-off summarization, and adaptive prompting without affecting your core setup.
-Whether you’re breaking down a podcast, analyzing a lecture, summarizing an article, or testing a new model or prompt style, the Lab gives you a place to do that safely.
+It supports manual transcription, one-off summarization, and quick prompt development without affecting the core setup.
+Whether you’re summarizing a podcast, analyzing a lecture, condensing an article, or testing a new model or prompt style, the Lab gives you a place to do that safely.

-There are 20+ Lab profiles included out of the box, and you can create your own.
-Mix user modes, models, and Insights freely—it’s a space designed for experimentation, creativity, and “what if” scenarios.
+There are 20+ Lab profiles included out of the box, and you can create & test your own.
+Mix user modes, models, and Insights freely—it’s a space designed for experimentation and one-off cases.

 Behind the scenes

-Behind the scenes, Nucleate follows a predictable pipeline: file detection → transcription → summarization → synchronization.
+Behind the scenes, Nucleate follows a pretty straightforward pipeline: file detection → transcription → summarization → synchronization.
 The system is designed to be deterministic and recoverable, so content can be rebuilt or adjusted without breaking your workflow.

 New audio files + daily content

-When a new audio file appears in the Incoming Audio folder, transcription begins immediately using your selected models and settings.
+When a new audio file is detected, transcription begins immediately using your selected models and settings.
 Once transcription completes, optional speaker detection is performed and the transcript is segmented by speaker and timestamp (speaker detection is only available when transcription runs locally).

 A cached copy of the transcript is stored inside the app, and the original audio file is moved to your designated Archive folder.